Yushi5058/Yushi5058/README.md

 ___
 # ABOUT ME

-Hi, I'm Yushi, a self-taught front-end developer who's passionate about coding.
-After almost a year of self-study, I have developed a keen interest in Programming and I am currently expanding my knowledge in this area.
-I am excited to combine my academic coursework with practical skills to excel in the field.
-Let's build the future together!
+Hello, I'm Yushi.
+I am a computer student and future software engineer currently based in Morocco.
+After a year of self-study, I developed a keen interest in programming and tech.
+I am a Vim user and lover, a Linux enthusiast, and an open-source contributor enjoyer.
+I'm focused on front-end development.

 # ACTIVITY